CodeScop/Oge-Mai-Field-Guide/nano/allfoomnanoquests.md

 - **Type:** Battle
 - **Requirements:** Defeat 20 Kuikas
 - **Rewards:** Wardrobe: Kuikas Necklace https://4thewords.com/media/wardrobe/featured/male/wm&#95;1676-desert-beetle-necklace-12394-70370.png
 - **Recommendations:**  A lovely little quest reward from a lovely little quest (yes, it's a lot of Kuikas, but they're tiny and quick to beat).
 No tricks here!
+Apart from "dovetail with as many Kuikas quests as possible"; there's three overall.

 ###Where Yasri Wander 1/2